 We hope you enjoyed uncovering these great recourses on AI and machine learning.
 They are some of the newest books amongst the best material for advancements in machine technology.
 We encourage you to share our list with friends, colleagues, and on social media.

-Be sure to check out these other articles on artificial intelligence:
+Be sure to check out these other articles on cutting edge technologies and IT trends:

 Latest posts by Judd Brost (see all)

 - 25 Insightful TED talks for UX designer - July 24, 2019